 The main screen in

 oops shows a history of account transactions.
 The most recent transactions appear at the top.
 Charges are grouped by date of service.
-Claim submission history, billing messages, and payments all appear beneath the charges to which they are linked.
+Claim submission history, billed messages, and payments all appear beneath the charges to which they are linked.
 Every item has a line number for quick selection.

 Press Page Up or Page Down to scroll through the history.
 You can also use the up and down arrow keys to scroll ten lines or the right and left arrow keys to scroll up or down line-by-line.